 Still water, broad pavements, wheels for hire, and not a car in sight — all the ingredients for a cycling holiday in Europe.
 Except this is Royal Victoria Dock.

 We’re delighted to announce that Brompton Bike Hire is now available at the Royal Docks.
 Now you are able to hop on a bike and pedal along the area’s majestic waterfront from just £3.50 a day.
-The first of these two new bike stations is located immediately adjacent to The Crystal building, close to Royal Victoria DLR, with the second bike station planned to be located at the Royal Albert DLR and opposite Newham, Dockside.
+The first of these two new bike stations is located immediately adjacent to The Crystal building, close to Royal Victoria DLR, with the second bike station located at the Royal Albert DLR and opposite Newham, Dockside.

 Brompton’s hire scheme is known for good value, its lightweight bikes, and an easy-to-use reservation system that works online or by SMS.
 The foldable Bromptons are also the only hire bikes in the UK that you can take on a train, really opening up possibilities along the Royal Docks’ extensive DLR network.
 They can be returned to any Brompton dock, meaning, for example, that adventurous cyclists could ride all the way to Stratford, drop off the bike there, do a spot of shopping, and catch the DLR home.

 Each docking station holds eight bikes, with regular maintenance and upkeep.
 These two locations are a great addition to the already established network of bike stations which include Stratford, Canary Wharf, and North Greenwich providing cyclists with easy access across the city.

 Much of the Royal Docks’ 12 miles of waterfront is already perfect for cycling: quiet, wide, and traffic-free.
 Travelling from north to south is more of a challenge.
 Train lines, roads and the water itself act as a barrier that runs from east to west — historic infrastructure that wasn’t built with pedestrians or cyclists in mind.
 Then there’s that bit where the dockside path comes to an end before the Millennium Mills.